Competition elements in ice dance: Choreographic elements

-The ISU defines a choreographic element in ice dance as "a listed or unlisted movement or series of movement(s) as specified" by the ISU.
+The ISU defines a choreographic element in ice dance as "a listed or unlisted movement or series of movement(s) as specified" by the ISU annually.
+Choreographic element(s) may be included in the rhythm dance and in a well-balanced free dance.

-In the rhythm dance of senior ice dancers, a choreographic rhythm sequence, which is evaluated as a choreographic element, must be included.
-In their free dances, both senior and junior ice dancers can choose to include up to three choreographic elements.
-These elements include: the choreographic lift; the choreographic spinning movement; the choreographic assisted-jump movement; the choreographic twizzling movement; the choreographic sliding movement; and the choreographic character step sequence.
+There are seven types of choreographic elements: the choreographic lift; the choreographic spinning movement; the choreographic assisted-jump/lifting movement; the choreographic twizzling movement; the choreographic hydroplaning movement; and the choreographic character step sequence.

-Choreographic dance lifts, which must be done after all of the other required dance lifts are performed, must last at least three seconds; they must last up to 10 seconds.
+Choreographic dance lifts, which must be done after all other required dance lifts are performed, must last at least three seconds, and must last up to 10 seconds.

-The choreographic step sequence must fully use the entire rink and must fit the definition of a step sequence in hold.
-Choreographic spinning movements are spinning movements, performed at any time during a program, in which both partners, in any hold they choose, perform at least two continuous rotations on a common axis that may be moving.
-One foot or two feet must be elevated for less than two rotations, or a partner must be elevated for the same period of time.
-A combination of the three requirements is also allowed.
+Choreographic spinning movements are spinning movements, performed at any time during a program, in which both partners, in any hold they choose, perform at least three continuous rotations.

-The choreographic assisted-jump movement is at least three assisted-jump movements performed continuously in a row, anywhere during the free skating program.
+The choreographic assisted-jump movement is at least three assisted-jump movements performed continuously anywhere during the program.
 It must fulfill the following requirements: at least three of the same or different movements must be performed continuously; the assisted partner must be off the ice for less than three seconds; there can be no more than three steps in between each assisted jump movement; either partner can execute the assisted jump movement; and the assisting partner cannot rotate more than one rotation per each assisted-jump movement.

-Twizzling choreographic movements are performed after the required set of twizzles, and are composed of two parts.
+Twizzling choreographic movements are performed after the required set of twizzles and are composed of two parts.
 The first part must be executed simultaneously, have at least two continuous rotations, and both partners must travel, or as the ISU puts it, "cannot be on the spot".
 For the second part, at least one partner must skate at least two continuous rotations, with up to three steps between the first and second twizzling movement, and one or both partners can perform the movement on the spot, traveling, or a combination of both.